 In the past 5 years, Sydney has been the host city to dozens of iconic food and beverage launches, with a fair slice of those concepts and branding names ending up with operations outside of New South Wales with a handfull of them outside of the country.

 As Australia's premier market, Sydney still offers a host of "Sizzling" hot commercial opportunities in today's market.
-There are literally dozens of unique Cafe-Bar and Restaurant ideas and concepts to consider, but Michael feels that there is no greater opportunity today than the conceptual creation and launch of a new Australian Craft Beer Bar chain:
+There are literally dozens of unique Cafe-Bar and Restaurant ideas and concepts to consider, but Michael feels that there is no greater opportunity today than the conceptual creation and launch and strategic exit of a new Australian Craft Beer Bar chain:

 From the recent sale of the Bavarian Beer Cafe chain for a whopping $AU200 Million, down to a boutique South Australian brand exiting for just under AU$50 Mill, these remarkable exit prices are paid for the one underlying reason.